-7.1 Chemistry Stores
+7.2 Chemistry Stores

-Purchases through Chem Stores should be made through AccessPlus under the uBusiness tab.
+Purchases through Chem Stores should be made through AccessPlus CyBuy.
 Click on Chem Store Ordering, then Create Order.
 Proceed by filling out the required information for your order.

 Requestor: Type in your name

 Rqstr Phone: Put in a phone number where you can be reached if questions arise about your order